simonmichael/hledger/hledger/doc/commands.m4.md

 }})

 ## help
-Show detailed help (the main hledger man pages).
+Show detailed help.

-The long `--help` flag displays the hledger man page, as fixed-width text.
-The `help` command can display any of the main hledger man pages.
+The `help` command can display any of the main [hledger man pages](/docs.html), as fixed-width text.
+(Unlike `hledger --help`, which displays only the hledger man page.)
-Run `hledger help` with no arguments to see a list of topics.
+Run it with no arguments to list available topics (their names are shortened for easier typing), and run `hledger help TOPIC` to select one.
-These correspond to the [man pages](/docs.html), shortened for easy typing.
-Run `hledger help TOPIC` to view that topic.
-You may wish to pipe the output into a pager for easier viewing.
+The output may be long, so you may wish to pipe it into a pager.

-_col3_({{
 _shell_({{
 $ hledger help
 Please choose a topic, eg: hledger help ui
-Topics: cli, ui, web, api, journal, csv, timeclock, timedot }}),
+Topics: cli, ui, web, api, journal, csv, timeclock, timedot }})

 _shell_({{
-$ hledger help cli
+$ hledger help cli | less

 hledger(1)                   hledger User Manuals                   hledger(1)